INBRE Faculty-Student Research Grants

 1) Faculty/Student Group Projects

-The project budget ($7,500), including student housing, travel, equipment, supplies, and additional supplemental amount for one student.
+The project budget is $5,150 for one student to be funded which includes student housing, and up to $2,350 for travel, equipment, and supplies.
 Faculty/Student Projects may take place for eight to ten weeks during the summer, and must be on a topic that falls within the work of the INBRE consortium: comparative functional genomics, bioinformatic analyses, gene regulation, toxicology, molecular neurobiology, developmental biology and receptor function, biochemistry or geochemistry with a lab or an environmental focus.

 2) Individual Student Projects